Talking Collaboration and Live Shows with Dominic Minix

 We played a really fun Halloween show with AF the Naysayer!
 We were in costume as Donald Trump, Hillary Clinton, and two sheep.
 We couldn’t make it through the first song with the masks on because we couldn’t make eye contact.
 But we closed the set with AF’s song “Macro Sky” which was very different for us but it put everyone in a dancing trance, including the band.

-You recently released a new Album called Cannonball Adderall.
+You recently released a new album, Cannonball Adderall.
 How did the Clashback series influence this album?
-Were any of the musicians you collaborated with on the album?
+Were any of the musicians you collaborated with for shows on the album?

 I would actually say that that everything up to the process of making Cannonball Adderall prepared me and the band for Clashback rather than one influencing the other.
 We recorded Cannonball Adderall in May 2016 after I got off an international tour with Christian Scott.
 Between working closely with him and building a sound with my own band I have become comfortable creating in a collaborative context that simultaneously makes space for individuality.
 Before the Clashback started in September 2016 YV had already had a reputation for collaboration.
 The quartet works with artist/frtiends like Froyo Ma and Baron Ahmon (who has a verse on “I No One” from Cannonball Adderall).
 Our collaborative streak preceded the Clashback.

-What is on the horizon for the Yung Vul in 2017?
+What is on the horizon for Yung Vul in 2017?

 In February I’m taking a trip to Paris to start to make a place for Yung Vul out there.
 One goal of 2017 is to get international!
 We’ll record more music too as we build the Clashback with more new artists.